arunmhere62/IPMS-mob-ui/src/components/AWSImageUpload.md

 import { ImageUpload } from '../components/ImageUpload';

 // New
-import { AWSImageUpload } from '../components/AWSImageUpload';
+import { ImageUploadS3 } from '../components/ImageUploadS3';
 ```

 2. Update component usage: